cmsb2g/B2GAnaFW/README.md

 ## Version

 This is a prroduction version of the B2G EDMNtuples.
-Updates since last production tag ``v7.6.x_v1.0'':
+Updates since last production tag ``v7.6.x_v1.1'':
-- SV mass stored
+- No code change since tag ``v7.6.x_v1.1''
-- CMSTopTagger not supported any more.
+- Adding instructions for checking out extra CMSSW packages required to run BTagInfos

 ## Instructions